ORCID: the unique identifier for authors of scientific work

 ORCID consortium in the Netherlands

-We organise four consortium meetings a year where members can exchange experiences.
-We also work together with ORCID on product improvements.
+ORCID has 15 consortia in Europe, including the Dutch ORCID consortium (ORCID-NL).
+SURF leads the Dutch consortium, for which we organise two meetings a year so that members can exchange experiences.
+We also work with ORCID on product improvements.
 In addition, we provide support for the further implementation of ORCID by the consortium members.
+There are currently 19 members in the Dutch consortium.